 History and Traditions

-Ravenscroft's athletic department offers 23 sports (boys and girls), and fields 49 teams in those sports at the Middle School, junior varsity and varsity levels.
-More than 80 percent of Ravenscroft students in grades 7-12 participate in School-sponsored athletics.
+Ravenscroft's athletic department offers 23 sports (boys and girls) and fields 49 teams in those sports at the Middle School, junior varsity and varsity levels.
+More than 80% of Ravenscroft students in seventh through 12th grades participate in school-sponsored athletics.

-- Most recently, the Ravens' claimed the 2017 Boy's Golf Championship.
-In 2016 girls' swimming clinched the title on the back end of a FOUR PEAT.
+- Most recently, Ravens claimed the 2017 state championship for boys golf.
+In 2016, boys lacrosse brought home the title, and the girls swim team completed a jaw-dropping "four-pete."
 Football took the 2015 championship.
 Boys basketball and girls lacrosse each won in 2012.

 State Championship Teams